knuckleswtf/scribe/README.md

 This will create a `scribe.php` file in your `config` folder.

 ### Lumen
-- When using Lumen, you will need to run `composer require knuckleswtf/scribe` instead.
+- When using Lumen, you will need to run `composer require knuckleswtf/scribe` instead (no `--dev`.
 - Register the service provider in your `bootstrap/app.php`:

 ```php